-Autumn is just around the corner.
-In the months to come, the leaves will fall and Amsterdam changes colours.
+Autumn has officially begun!
+In the weeks to come, the leaves will fall and Amsterdam changes colours.
 The brightness of summer makes way for the warm and cosy reds and browns.
 So what to do in Amsterdam this autumn?
 We summed up six of our favourites.
 Have fun!

 - Drink Bokbier, a ‘seasonal beer’ from The Netherlands.
 With its ruby red colour and caramel, light sweet and warm flavour, this Dutch beer fits the Amsterdam autumn like a glove.
 Available only from October until February, this beer is definitely one to try when you visit Amsterdam in autumn.